aspiringdatascientist/Capstone-1-Bike-Share-Project/README.md

   	-Hypothesis testing: Upper one-tailed upper z-test

-Below is the link to Data EDA along with Inferential Statistics:

 Data Visualization was done using seaborn and Matplotlib and Inferential Statistics using SciPy and frequentist approach as provided in the link below: